CahierX/ws-async-await/README.md

   await ws open return boolean status
 ## sendWsData(eventName,params)
   sendWsData is a promise function, await will return ws onmessage data, provided the eventName is the same as the sent eventName
-  eventName: send ws eventName，
-  params: send ws params
+  data: send ws data，
-  reutrn ws receives the data returned by the data
+  key: ws return data key = we set key ,it ws return this data